 There is a vast difference between a stain sealed with a coat of toxic polyurethane varnish, typical within the industry, and an Element7 eight coat, colour enhanced, environmentally friendly water-based varnish finish, abraded and cured between each coat.
 This is a finish that will last for decades without ever having to be refinished, and is exclusive to Element7.
 Our oiled and wax finishes are similarly superior.
 See finishing

 An Element7 installation guarantees perfection, whereas the installations of many others frequently aim, at best, to hastily achieve an arguably acceptable standard only.
 An Element7 installation is the difference between average and excellent, and therefore takes longer.
 Floors installed by Element7’s accomplished installers are fully guaranteed.
 See installation

 There is good reason that the only hardwood flooring brand detailed in high-end estate agents prime and ultra-prime residential property particulars is Element7.
 Simply put, we supply and install stunning, luxury engineered hardwood floors, that last a lifetime without the need for refinishing.

-Whether it is super-wide plank (up to 10000mm single face), fixed or random widths, statement lengths (up to 15M), or simply a best in class standard dimension wide-plank wood floor, commissioning Element7 is the informed choice.
+Whether it is super-wide planks of up to 800mm widths or 15M lengths single face, or simply a best in class standard dimension wide-plank wood floor, commissioning Element7 is the informed choice.